section-engineering-education/engineering-education/how-to-validate-emails-in-flutter/index.md

 - Basic knowledge of [Dart](https://dart.dev/) programming language.

 ### Core Concepts
-- Validity - This is the existence of an email address and has no errors.
+- Testing the validity of email addresses to ensure a supplied email address exists and has minimum to no errors.
-- Risk- This is use of invalid emails.
+- Reducing the risk of flogging the database with invalid emails.
-- Invalid - check if an email contains typos errors.

 ### Installation of the package
 - Step1.
 Adding the dependency